Diocese of San Angelo: Sex abuse

 In 2008, Bishop Pfeifer and the Diocese of San Angelo were sued by a San Angelo man.
-The plaintiff claimed that Reverend David Espitia of St. Ann's Parish in Colorado City had sexually abused him from 1994, when he was age eight, to 2002, and that the diocese covered up the crimes.
+The plaintiff claimed that Rev. David Espitia of St. Ann's Parish in Colorado City had sexually abused him from 1994, when he was age eight, to 2002, and that the diocese covered up the crimes.
 In response, Pfeifer said that Espita had told him about the allegations and had denied all of them in 2003.
 Pfeifer initiated an investigation at that time.
 A week after his meeting with Pfeifer, Espita committed suicide.
 The diocese reached an out-of-court settlement with the plaintiff in 2011.

-The 2018 Pennsylvania Grand Jury Report on sexual abuse by clergy included a section on the transfer of Reverend Thomas C. Kelley from the Diocese of Erie in Pennsylvania, to the Diocese of San Angelo, despite a record of sexual abuse of young men.
-Five young Pennsylvania men had accused Kelley of making sexual advances towards them, either at a high school or in the seminary.
+The 2018 Pennsylvania Grand Jury Report on sexual abuse by clergy included a section on the transfer of Thomas C. Kelley from the Diocese of Erie in Pennsylvania, to the Diocese of San Angelo, despite Kelley's record of sexual abuse of young men.
+Five Pennsylvania men had accused Kelley of making sexual advances towards them, either at a high school or in the seminary.
 The Diocese of Erie negotiated a financial settlement with one victim and sent Kelley out of town for treatment twice.
 Both of Kelley's treatment facilities released him with recommendations that he have no contact with young parishioners.

 In 1995, Kelley requested a transfer to San Angelo.
-Pfeifer then talked to Erie Bishop Donald Walter Trautman about Kelley's record.
-Despite this conversation, Pfeiffer agreed to Kelley's transfer to Texas without any restrictions.
+Pfeiffer agreed to Kelley's transfer to Texas without any restrictions.
 During Kelley's ten years in San Angelo, there were no allegations of abuse filed against him; he died in 2005.
 Pfeifer refused in 2018 to comment on the Kelley story.
-Bishop Sis later said he felt hurt and angry about the Kelley allegations.

 In January 2019, the Diocese of San Angelo published a list of 12 priests and one deacon with credible accusations of sexual abuse of children.
 One of those listed had died in prison, while two others were laicized and five removed from ministry.
 The accused clergy who weren't disciplined are deceased.